search ]

 It depends.

-If the success of your specific site relies on users viewing more than one page, then yes, a high exit rate is negative in this case.
+If your site relies on users viewing more than one page, then yes, a high bounce rate is a problem.

-On the other hand, if you have single pages like a blog or any other site where single-page sessions are expected, then a high exit rate in this case might be completely normal.
+On the other hand, for a blog or content site where single-page sessions are expected, a higher bounce rate can be perfectly normal.

-If a specific channel has a high exit rate, you should examine your marketing efforts for that channel.
+If a specific channel has a high bounce rate, examine your marketing efforts for that channel.
+The issue might be a mismatch between the ad copy and the landing page content.

-How to View the Exit Rate in Google Analytics?
+How to View Bounce Rate in Google Analytics

 Metric UA GA4